 30 | Mike Christoff: A life of determination and never giving up.

 Mike Christoff's behind the scenes interview from our first documentary series called "PERSISTENCE".
 Mike talks about his life before his Klinefelter syndrome diagnosis and how it affected him afterward.
 He stated that he started to become the victim, and how it wasn't until his failed marriage he learned to change his perspective to focusing on the positive.

-Chelsea Castonguay is a mother with a 3 year old son who has Klinefelter syndrome.
+Chelsea Castonguay is a mother with a 3-year-old son who has Klinefelter syndrome.
 Noah was diagnosed in utero after Chelsea felt like something was off around 13 weeks and requested Noninvasive Prenatal Testing.
 Chelsea talks about how she was devastated learning her son would have Klinefelter syndrome 47 XXY.
 After Noah was born she talks about how they were fearful about telling family.
 At a visit with a specialist, they were told to "never tell their son he had XXY".
-Confused about what they were told Chelsea talks about how this consultation lead to their decision to overcome fear and open up about Noahs diagnosis.
+Confused about what they were told Chelsea talks about how this consultation leads to their decision to overcome fear and open up about Noah's diagnosis.
 Opening up created a network of support they never had.
 Chelsea said she doesn't want anyone to feel alone and wants to support others just like those who supported her.
+Her Instagram: @easterneden

 Angela Plaisance is the wife of Charlie Plaisance who was diagnosed with Klinefelter syndrome while trying to build a family together.
 Angela talks about what it was like from a spouse's perspective upon receiving the news about her husband's diagnosis.